apache spark

 One of the key tuning parameters is which instance size should your workers run on?
 Should you use a few large nodes?
 Or perhaps a lot of small nodes?
 In this blog post, we take a deep dive into some of these questions utilizing the TPC-DS benchmark.

 Before starting, we want to be clear that these results are very specific to the TPC-DS workload, while it may be nice to generalize, we fully note that we cannot predict that these trends will hold true for other workloads.
 We highly recommend people run their own tests to confirm.
-Alternatively, we built the Autotuner for Apache Spark to help accelerate this process (feel free to check it out yourself!).
+Alternatively, we built the Gradientr for Apache Spark to help accelerate this process (feel free to check it out yourself!).

 With that said, let’s go!